 For truck drivers, whose job it is to, well, drive, the road can turn into an extremely dangerous place.
-Wrecks and crashes happen, and there are a lot of hazards out there – from bad weather and slick roads to other drivers to traffic.
+Truck crashes happen, and there are a lot of hazards out there – from bad weather and slick roads to other drivers to traffic.
 Today we’ll take a look at a tank truck wreck that occurred in Arlington, Texas by giving an overview of what happened, presenting some questions we have from an insurance perspective, and going through some of the coverages that could help this trucking business recover.

 Let’s start out with explaining what happened.